dhr412/winmap/README.md

 ### From Releases

-1. Download the latest binary from the [Releases](https://github.com/dhr412/winmap/releases) page
+1. Download the latest binary for your architecture from the [Releases](https://github.com/dhr412/winmap/releases) page
 2. Extract `winmap.exe` to your desired location
 3. Optionally add the directory to your system PATH for easy access from any command line tool